MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Archive/Compress-Archive.md

 requires less time to create the file, but can result in larger file sizes.
 The acceptable values for this parameter are:

-- Fastest.
+- **Fastest**.
 Use the fastest compression method available to decrease processing time; this can result in larger file sizes.
-- NoCompression.
+- **NoCompression**.
 Do not compress the source files.
-- Optimal.
+- **Optimal**.
 Processing time is dependent on file size.

 If this parameter is not specified, the command uses the default value, Optimal.